JordanMarr/jordanmarr.github.io/fsharp/safe-stack-ssdt-starter/index.md

 #endif
 ```

 * This assumes that your SSDT .sqlproj will be built in Release mode.
-(You can do this manually, but I usually employee a FAKE build script to handle this.)
+(You can build it manually, but I usually employee a FAKE build script to handle this.)

 ## Wrapping Up
 If all things went well, you should now have a working SAFE Stack v3 app with a full data layer using the new SQLProvider SSDT type provider!